Standard Track Licensing

 Confirmation that the applicant has been incorporated or established, as appropriate.

-OPQs must be submitted through the Online PQ Portal for each natural person who is a beneficial owner, controller, partner, director, company secretary, Money Laundering Reporting Officer, Compliance Officer or manager of the applicant(s).
+OPQs and/or OAs must be submitted through the Online PQ Portal for each natural person who is a beneficial owner, controller, partner, director, company secretary, Money Laundering Reporting Officer, Money Laundering Compliance Officer, Compliance Officer, or manager of the applicant.

 Overseas applicants must provide English translations of the financial statements submitted as part of the application process.